 An educator qualifies to use personal days attached to a holiday if the educator participates in four (4) or more events outside of the regular school day.
 The parameters for those events and the use of the time shall be as follows:

-- The faculty advisory council in each building shall determine a building list of events that shall qualify toward the minimum of four (4) events in which a educator must participate
+- The faculty advisory council in each building shall determine a building list of events that shall qualify toward the minimum of four (4) events in which an educator must participate.

 - The principal shall determine the number of staff members necessary to fulfill the work requirements of the event with input from the faculty advisory council.

 - Events must be at least two (2) hours in length to qualify for the use of the personal day.

 - In any one (1) year a maximum of two (2) personal days may be used attached to the beginning of the holiday or at the end of the holiday recess.
 Educators may only attach personal days to the start or the end of the holiday recess.

 - A maximum of fourteen (14) educators may use personal days attached to the beginning or end of a holiday period on a first come first serve basis.